 Scholarly Commons Citation

 Tushnet, Mark V., "Marbury v.
 Madison Around the World" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 260.
+260.